 From a very early age, right through their development, children have to learn certain behaviours.
-It may be for their own safety and well-being or for the safety of others; it may be in terms of how they respect and behave in relation to other people; it may be with regard to the rules of society.
+It may be for their own safety and well-being, or for the safety of others; it may be about how they respect and behave toward other people; it may be about the rules of society.

-Children have to learn to behave properly and to understand the difference between what is right and what is wrong; what they can do and what they cannot do.
+Children have to learn to behave properly and to understand the difference between what is right and what is wrong, and between what they can do and what they cannot do.

-Over the last few decades the manner by which these learnings have tended to occur has changed.
+Over the last few decades, the way these learnings have tended to occur has changed.

-Previously, children were generally told what to do – this is the behaviour that is expected of you and this is how you will behave.
-Parents would shout at their children; threats would be issued if the desired behaviour did not occur and there would be an array of sanctions and chastisements used.
+Previously, children were generally told what to do – this is the behaviour expected of you, and this is how you will behave.
+Parents would shout at their children; threats would be issued if the desired behaviour did not occur, and an array of sanctions and chastisements would be used.

 However, more recently, there has been a shift in the way parents seek to control their children.
 Many parents now seek to reason with their children rather than to order them to behave in a certain way.
-Discipline and good behaviour are now seen as something that should be taught rather than as something that needs to be prescribed.
-Children should see the wisdom of “proper behaviour” for themselves rather than to have it simply imposed upon them.
+Discipline and good behaviour are now seen as something to be taught rather than something to be prescribed.
+Children should see the wisdom of “proper behaviour” for themselves rather than have it simply imposed upon them.

-Using such an approach, parents will try to treat a child as if that child is equal to themselves, as if the child is a mini-adult.
-They will reason with them; they will try to be logical with them; they will try to talk through issues; they will try to arrive at mutually agreeable compromises.
+Using such an approach, parents will try to treat a child as if that child were equal to themselves, as if the child were a mini-adult.
+They will reason with them; they will try to be logical; they will try to talk through issues; they will try to arrive at mutually agreeable compromises.

-This is because learning through reason is considered a preferable learning process.
-Not only can it be more effective but parents recognise that training children in the use of reason stands children in good stead – they are sure to benefit by seeing it in action; by learning how it works; by practicing it themselves.
+This is because learning through reason is considered a preferable mode of learning.
+Not only can it be more effective, but parents recognise that training children in the use of reason stands children in good stead – they are sure to benefit by seeing it in action; by learning how it works; by practising it themselves.

-Even when parents want to issue some sort of command to their child, it seems that they now adopt a more respectful, politer tone.
+Even when parents want to issue a command to their child, they now adopt a more respectful, polite tone.
 There is a subtlety to how parental authority has changed.
 Previously, when addressing their child, a parent would instruct them:

 “Put your shoes on.”